-Intense sweeteners are food additives that have a relative sweetness many times that of sugar which means they can be used in much smaller amounts.
-They are added to foods to replace the sweetness normally provided by sugars without contributing significantly to available energy.
-This means they can be viewed as one way for consumers to control kilojoule or carbohydrate intake.
+Sweeteners are food additives that have a relative sweetness many times that of sugar which means they can be used in much smaller amounts.
+They are added to foods to replace the sweetness normally provided by sugars.

-In the Code, intense sweeteners are classed as food additives.
-If you want to know if an intense sweetener is in your food, you can look at the ingredient list on the food label where you will find the food additive’s name or Code number, for example, Sweetener Aspartame or Sweetener (951).
+To find out if there is an sweetener is in your food look at the ingredient list on the food label for the food additive’s name or Code number, for example, Sweetener Aspartame or Sweetener (951).

 Labelling is particularly important for consumers with the rare genetic disorder called Phenylketonuria (PKU).
 PKU is characterised by a deficiency in an enzyme needed to breakdown the amino acid phenylalanine (a product of aspartame) in the human body to another amino acid named tyrosine.
 When this enzyme is deficient phenylalanine accumulates.